- 125 Arborway

 Boston, MA 02130

-After earning my bachelor’s degree in horticulture from the University of Wisconsin-Madison, I began my career in public horticulture began with an internship at The Morton Arboretum in Lisle, IL, which led to a full-time horticulturist position caring for its most valued holdings—the geographic collections.
-In 2008, I returned to academia to pursue a graduate degree in public horticulture from The Longwood Graduate Program at the University of Delaware.
-After earning my MS in 2010, I served as director of horticulture/curator at The Arboretum at Penn State in University Park, PA.
+After earning my bachelor’s degree in horticulture from the University of Wisconsin-Madison, I began my career in public horticulture as a horticulturist at The Morton Arboretum in Lisle, IL.
+In 2010, I earned a master’s degree in public horticulture from The Longwood Graduate Program at the University of Delaware.
+Thereafter, I served as director of horticulture and curator at The Arboretum at Penn State in University Park, PA.
 I have worked at the Arnold Arboretum since 2013.